This dashboard provides data on Canadian foreign direct investment (FDI) abroad.

 Canadian Foreign Direct Investment Abroad

-Foreign investment by Canadian corporations forms a key part of Canada’s engagement globally.
+Foreign investment by Canadian corporations forms a key part of Canada’s global engagement.
 In a globalized world FDI is a key driver of financing for development.
-Using this dashboard you can access trends over time in the stock of Canadian FDI abroad.
+Using this dashboard, you can access trends over time in the stock of Canadian FDI abroad.

-The total stock of Canadian FDI abroad reached $782 billion in 2014.
-The corresponding figure for 2013 was about $714 billion.
-Canada’s net FDI position, or the difference between Canadian FDI abroad and FDI in Canada, stands at about $89 billion, which implies that Canadian corporations invest more overseas than foreign corporations invest in Canada.
+The total stock of Canadian FDI abroad reached $1.25 trillion in 2018.
+The corresponding figure for 2017 was about $1.10 trillion in 2017.
+Canada’s net FDI position, or the difference between Canadian FDI abroad and FDI in Canada, stands at about $380 billion, which implies that Canadian corporations have invested more overseas than foreign corporations have invested in Canada.

 While declining, the US still accounts for by far the largest share of Canadian FDI abroad.
-In fact the US is so large (nearly 45% of Canadian FDI overseas in 2014) that we remove it from the map above in order to show other countries more clearly.
+In fact, the US is so large (47% of Canadian FDI overseas in 2018) that we remove it from the map above in order to show other countries more clearly.

 What the data shows

-Over time, the geography of Canadian FDI has shifted with a significant share going to countries in Europe, Latin America and East Asia.
-After the US, the largest destinations for Canadian FDI abroad are Barbados, UK, Cayman Islands and Luxembourg.
-In 2013, these five countries together accounted for over 70% of Canadian FDI abroad.
-Similarly Canadian FDI overseas is also highly concentrated in terms of income groups with over 90% going to high income countries.
+Over time, the geography of Canadian FDI has shifted with Latin America experiencing the largest proportional increase of Canada’s FDI from 2001 to 2018; North America suffered the largest proportional decline.
+After the US, the largest destinations for Canadian FDI abroad are UK, Luxembourg, Barbados, and Bermuda.
+In 2017, these five countries together accounted for over 70% of Canadian FDI.
+Similarly, Canadian FDI overseas is also highly concentrated in terms of income groups with 90% going to high income countries.

-The total stock of Canadian FDI in developing countries has increased twenty-fivefold between 2001 and 2013 from $1.7 billion to $42 billion, representing a compound annual growth rate (CAGR) of 30%.
-This dramatically outpaced the rate of growth of overall Canadian FDI.
-However, Canadian FDI in developing countries (including the BRICS and other rapidly growing emerging economies) only accounted for around 6% of total Canadian FDI in 2014.
-An interesting finding from the data is how rapidly Canada’s net investment position (FDI only) is changing with emerging economies.
+The total stock of Canadian FDI in developing countries has increased marginally between 2001 and 2018 from $69.2 billion to $92.6 billion. representing a compound annual growth rate (CAGR) of 1.73%.
+However, the rate of growth of overall Canadian FDI over this same period was 7.2%; demonstrating the tendency for Canadian companies to invest in developed markets.
+Canadian FDI in developing countries only accounted for around 7.3% of total Canadian FDI in 2018.

 About the data and data issues

 FDI data are drawn from Statistics Canada’s CANSIM database.
-Specifically, CANSIM Table 376-0051 is used because it provides disaggregated information on the stock of Canadian FDI.
+Specifically, table 36-10-0008-01 (formerly CANSIM 376-0051) is used because it provides disaggregated information on the stock of Canadian FDI.
 There are two issues with these data.
 First, it is only available (at this disaggregated level) on stock basis.
 Stock means the total amount of FDI in that particular country for all years up to that year, as opposed to flows which are in a given year.

 The second issue is that FDI data are subject to confidentiality considerations.
 For instance, when one or two firms account for the entire stock of Canadian FDI in a partner country, these data are kept confidential.
 For example, in 2011 data were kept confidential for 84 out of 153 countries.
 However, this does not affect regional or other aggregates and the total values shown here reflect actual totals.